liveview-native/liveview-client-swiftui/livebooks/markdown/stylesheets.md

 We've setup this Livebook to be included when parsing the application for modifiers.
 You can visit http://localhost:4000/assets/app.swiftui.styles to see the Stylesheet AST created by all of the styles in this Livebook and any other styles used in the `kino_live_view_native` project.

-LiveView Native watches for changes and updates the stylesheet, so those will be dynamically picked up and applied, You may notice a slight delay as the Livebook takes **5 seconds** to write it's contents to a file.
+LiveView Native watches for changes and updates the stylesheet, so those will be dynamically picked up and applied, You may notice a slight delay as the Livebook takes **5 seconds** to write its contents to a file.

 ## Modifiers